 We meet once a week on Tuesday afternoons.
 The group has been meeting for many years, at least 10??
 The standard of the students covers a wide range so the more able help others.
 We are all improving.
 We enjoy our meetings very much and we are all very grateful to St Anne’s for the use of the church room.

 The Church has much appreciated the generosity of all those who contribute in many material ways, including their time and talents.

-Safeguarding Officer - Ian Gregory
+SAFEGUARDING OFFICER – Ian Gregory

 The Church carried out a Disability Access Audit in 2002.
 This is regularly reviewed and action is being taken as finance permits.